lachieggg/SecureJournal/README.md

 # SecureJournal
-A Python script intended for encrypting a journal
+A Python library intended for encrypting a journal